AverageCakeSlice/Inheritance_Concrete_Ex/README.md

 # Inheritance_Concrete_Ex

-Example of how object inheritance works in Java \n Demonstrates concrete and abstract classes
+Example of how object inheritance works in Java <br/>
+Demonstrates concrete and abstract classes